Asamartino/EthernautChallenges/README.md

 “Everything that is inside a contract is visible to all observers external to the blockchain.
 Making something private only prevents other contracts from reading or modifying the information, but it will still be visible to the whole world outside of the blockchain.” p.
 90<br/>
 “Even if a contract is removed by “selfdestruct”, it is still part of the history of the blockchain and probably retained by most Ethereum nodes.
 So, using “selfdestruct” is not the same as deleting data from a hard disk.” p.
 14<br/>
 “Statically-sized variables (everything except mapping and dynamically-sized array types) are laid out contiguously in storage starting from position 0.
 Multiple, contiguous items that need less than 32 bytes are packed into a single storage slot if possible [...] ”. p.
 123<br/>

 Everything you use in a smart contract is publicly visible.
-Moreover, keep in mind that a blockchain is an append-only ledger.
+Moreover, keep in mind that a blockchain is an **append-only ledger**.
 If you change the state of your contract or even destroy it, it will still be part of the history of the blockchain.
-Thus, everyone could access it.
+Thus, everyone can have access to it. <br/>
 To solve this level we will unlock the vault by using the function unlock with the value of password as argument.
 To get the value of password we need to access the state and get the value stored at slot 1 (slot 0 contains the bool value).

 ### Level 9 King: